truthcoin/www.truthcoin.info/rss/index.md

 |Nov 8, 2019|[BTC vs BCH Debate - Me vs. Vin Armani, Hosted by Hotep Jesus](https://www.youtube.com/watch?v=TkJt20f8tw4)|2h,36m,53s|To be honest with you, I was totally distracted during this conversation.
 It probably sounds silly to you, but my mind was blown that a reality TV star and marketer for 50 cent would be interested in my opinion on anything.
 Plus Vin was buttering me up the whole time before and during the show!|

 </div>

+### Did I miss something?

+If I didn't add something, you can find me on Twitter/Telegram.
+Or better yet, [pull request into this webpage](https://github.com/truthcoin/www.truthcoin.info/blob/gh-pages/rss/index.md) (and then find me).